Bio – John Oliver

 Photo of Lilinoe Kauahikaua

-Program coordinator at Papa Ola Lōkahi.
+Program Coordinator at Papa Ola Lōkahi.

 Lilinoe Kauahikaua, MSW uses she/her/ʻO ia pronouns and is from Piʻihonua, Hilo on Moku o Keawe (Hawaiʻi Island) but has lived and grown in many other spaces throughout her journey, including Oʻahu, California, and Arizona.